gauravpatil93/complex-answer-retrieval/README.md

 map    :0.0031
 r-prec :0.0027

+***
-*** finally was able to create index for all 7million passages.
+finally was able to create index for all 7million passages.
 You can find them in merge cache.
+Then made partial run files and then ran the evaluation as a mega file. tc_test_7million.py tc_modified_ranking_7million.py tc_merge_files.py